God’s View on Babies — Inside and Outside the Womb

 Behold, I was brought forth in iniquity, and in sin my mother conceived me.

 Psalm 51:5 is one of many biblical references to the curse of sin (cf. Genesis 3:16; Job 14:4; Psalm 58:3; and implied in Isaiah 43:27 and Hosea 6:7).
-Sin is endemic and infecting to all of mankind as a result of the fall; this is what is known theologically as congenital sin.
+Sin is endemic and infectious to all of mankind as a result of the Fall; this is what is known theologically as congenital sin.
 Accordingly, Psalm 51:5 is primarily a hamartiological passage (hamartiology is the study of the doctrine of sin).
 The Bible repeatedly teaches that all are brought forth into the world as fallen human beings due to the curse of congenital sin and, therefore, in need of a Savior.
-The New Jerusalem Bible translation perhaps better captures the contextual idea than does the NASB (above): Remember, I was born guilty, a sinner from the moment of conception.
-The relevance of this passage (in addition to all that it teaches about sin) to the Pro- Life position is obvious:
+The New Jerusalem Bible translation perhaps better captures the contextual idea than does the previous NASB translation: Remember, I was born guilty, a sinner from the moment of conception.
+The relevance of this passage (in addition to all that it teaches about sin) to the Pro-Life position is obvious:

-The use of me underscores personhood — that is, personhood at conception.
-The word for conceived is the Hebrew word harah, and it means “to become pregnant, to procreate, to beget” (cf. Genesis 4:1; et al: harah is used 21 other times in Genesis): According to David, he became a person the very moment his mother became pregnant—when she procreated!
-States Schaefer in this regard, “He (David) is saying that from the moment of conception — as a person — he had a sinful nature.
-What is so significant about this passage is that David thought of himself as a distinct human being, a distinct person, at the moment of conception.”9
+The use of me underscores personhood, i.e., personhood at conception.
+The word for conceived is the Hebrew word harah, which means “to become pregnant, to procreate, to beget” (cf. Genesis 4:1; et al: harah is used 21 other times in Genesis).
+According to David, he became a person the very moment his mother became pregnant—when she procreated!
+States Schaefer in this regard, “He [David] is saying that from the moment of conception—as a person—he had a sinful nature.
+What is so significant about this passage is that David thought of himself as a distinct human being, a distinct person, at the moment of conception.”18

 Being able to exist independently, what is commonly referred to as fetus viability, is not the biblical determinant or definition of when life begins.
 Conception is.